 - Already have their own funding in order to perform research and innovation activities

-- Significantly contribute to the Flagship’s strategic research roadmap and overall mission
+- Significantly contribute to the Flagship’s technology and innovation roadmap and overall mission

 Candidate PPs / AMs are selected based on their level of complementarity and added expertise with respect to the existing competencies and future needs of the Graphene Flagship.